-- 1. To be eligible for first appointment as an International Referee, the Official must fulfill the following requirements: - a) Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Background: - (i) have been included as International Judge in the three (3) consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination; - (ii) have the highest knowledge of the discipline concerned; - (iii) possess good communication skills; - (iv) be able to take directions and work within a team environment. - c) Service: have served, during the thirty-six months (36) preceding July 31st of the calendar year of the nomination: - (i) as a Referee, in two (2) National Competitions (as per Rule 901, paragraph 9.a);
+- 1. To be eligible for first appointment as an International Referee, the Official must fulfill the following requirements: - Age: have not reached the age of seventy in the calendar year of the nomination. - b) Background: - (i) have been included as International Judge in the three consecutive annual ISU Communications listing such Officials positions immediately preceding the nomination; - (ii) have the highest knowledge of the discipline concerned; - (iii) possess good communication skills; - (iv) be able to take directions and work within a team environment. - c) Service: have served, during the 36 months preceding July 31st of the calendar year of the nomination: - (i) as a Referee, in two National Competitions (as per Rule 901, paragraph 9.a); - (ii) as a Judge (or as a Technical Controller for Technical Committee Members only): - a) in three International Competitions (as per Rule 901, paragraph 9.b).
+The Segments judged must include: - b) three times Short Program,

-- (ii) as a Judge (or as a Technical Controller for Technical Committee Members only): - a) in three (3) International Competitions (as per Rule 901, paragraph 9.b).
-The Segments judged must include: - b) three times (3x) Short Program, - c) three times (3x) Free Skating, - d) Seminar attendance: - (i) have completed, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination an ISU Seminar for first appointment or re-appointment of Judges (see Rule 907), - (ii) completes an ISU Seminar for first appointment of International Referees (see Rule 907). - e) Examination: passes successfully the ISU Examination to become an International Referee.
+- c) three times Free Skating, - d) Seminar attendance: - have completed, during the 48 months preceding July 31st of the calendar year of the nomination an ISU Judges Seminar for first appointment or re-appointment of Judges (see Rule 907), - (ii) completes an ISU Seminar for first appointment of International Referees (see Rule 907). - e) Examination: passes successfully the ISU Examination to become an International Referee.